 Light Therapy for Psoriatic Arthritis

-Phototherapy from the sun or a light box is a safe, effective treatment for plaque psoriasis.
+Get more information about phototherapy from the sun or a light box and how it may be a safe, effective treatment for your plaque psoriasis.

 For people with psoriatic arthritis (PsA), a dose of ultraviolet light, whether from a natural or artificial source, may be a simple, safe and relatively inexpensive treatment that can improve psoriasis.